0330 822 0505

 How to get a mortgage if my circumstances change after receiving an offer

-1. Get your updated documents ready: Get together all the paperwork relating to your new circumstances and your finances as you will be required to either update your existing application or make a new one.
+1. Get your updated documents ready: Get all the paperwork relating to your new circumstances and finances, as you will be required to either update your existing application or make a new one.
 Having the paperwork to hand will make that process easier.
 It will also ensure you can answer any questions that arise when you talk to your new lender and can show them proof of any new salary, if it’s temporary or permanent, the property valuation or the details of the new home you’re interested in.
 Our guide to mortgage applications will give you the full list of documents you need.

 2. Check your credit reports: This is especially important if your circumstances have changed.
 Knowing the latest details that are logged about you and your finances means you can be prepared for any questions your new lender might ask you about why your circumstances have changed.
 You can also make sure the details on your reports are correct and take steps to have them corrected where required.
 Our dedicated credit reports hub makes it easy to download your credit reports.